The Collaring Ceremony Checklist

 - Will someone bring the submissive to the dominant?
 The dominant will enter alone or someone will be with them?
 If so, also ask them in advance.

-- Figure out the dress code for the ceremony and discuss what you two will be wearing.
+- dress code for the ceremony and discuss what you two will be wearing.
 Will it be a tuxedo and a long dress?
 Or maybe the attire for both of you will be leather?
 Or silk?
 Naked?
 For the ladies, how will you do your hair and make up?
 Will the submissive carry something?

 - Will the submissive wear any jewelry?